klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 to environment variables etc. You only need to point to the place where you want to install software for your project as LUMI cannot automatically determine a suitable place.

-**The LUST does offer some help so set up
+**The LUST does offer some help to set up
 Spack also but it is mostly offered "as is" and LUST will not do bug-fixing or development in Spack package files.** Spack is very attractive for users who want to set up a personal environment with fully customised versions of the software rather than the rather fixed versions provided by EasyBuild